University of Leicester: What it's really like

 The more notice you give about your requirements, especially when it comes to making things more accessible – like accommodation for those with mobility needs, or extra time for your exams – the more suitable the solution we’ll have for you.

-We offer financial support like a hardship fund through our welfare service as well, which is non-repayable, so you won’t have to worry about paying it back.
+We offer financial support like a hardship fund through our welfare service as well.
+It's non-repayable, so you won’t have to worry about paying it back.

 In addition, there’s a wide range of scholarships and bursaries, including the Citizens of Change 100 scholarship.
 This is worth £2,500 per year for UK students, or 50% off your first year of tuition fees for international students.
 To apply, all you need to do is send us a 60-second video explaining how you want to make a change in the world, and a panel of students will choose the winners.
 There’s 50 scholarships available for UK applicants, and 50 for international students.